![]() |

 17a.
 Aperture, Volume 8, Number 4, 1960.
 Front and rear cover photos by Paul Caponigro.
 Editorial by Minor White.
 Portfolios by Gerry Sharpe, including photo of Ansel Adams and nine others; article by Minor White, "With Nothing Between You"; "Concerning Significant Books" re Let Us Now Praise Famous Men by James Agee and Walker Evans, article by Henry Holmes Smith, and Photo-Secession by Robert Doty, article by Minor White, illustration by Baron De Meyer; reviews of "Under the Sun" concerning Walter Chappell, Syl Labrot, and Nathan Lyons, by Barbara Morgan, Van Deren Coke, Minor White, Charles Arnold, Jr., and Marvin Bell, with illustration by Nathan Lyons, Walter Chappell (2), and Syl Labrot.
 List of Portfolios of Original Portfolios available for sale, for $100 to $200, by Philip Hyde, Paul Caponigro, Ansel Adams, Don Worth, Nathan Lyons, Minor White, Brett Weston, and Edward Weston.
 List of Workshops offered by ansel Adams, Nathan Lysons, Ruth Bernhard, and Minor White.
 Very good, minor rubbing on covers, fold at spine separated 1/2 inch at top and 1/4 inch at bottom, interior pages fine. $75.

 17a.
-Aperture, Vollume 13, Number 4, 1968.
+Aperture, Volume 13, Number 4, 1968.
 Portfolios by Manuel Alvarez Bravo, Henri Cartier-Bresson, and John Spence Weir.
 Also Notman, Harry Callahan, Wynn Bullock, reviews, etc. Very good with a few spots, crimps, still nice. $25.

 17b.
 Aperture, Volume 16, Number 2, 1971.
 Cover by David Heath.
 Issue features photographs by Emmet Gowin, Nathan Lyons, Aaron Siskind, Frederick Sommer, and Doris Ulmann, and article by Frederick Sommer, "An Extemporaneous Talk at the Art Institute of Chicago, October 1970.
-Near fine with just a bit of rubbing on cover. $25.
-17bb.
-Another copy, good with shallow indentations on cover, interior fine. $15.
+Near fine with just a bit of rubbing on cover.
+SOLD

 17b.1.
 Aperture, Volume 16, Number 3 (16.3).
 1972.
 Edited by Minor White.
 Very good clean and tight copy with moderate shelf wear.
 Includes cover photography by Jay Dusard.
 Ananda K. Coomaraswamy, Samvega: Aesthetic Shock; Eric Schroeder, Scientific Description of Art; Roger Lipsey: Double Portrait: Alfred Stieglitz and Ananda K. Coomaraswamy; Eric Johnson, A Composer’s Vision: Photographs by Ernest Bloch; Lincoln Kirstein, Walt Whitman and Thomas Eakins: A Poet’s and a Painter’s Eye; and single photographs by Minor White, Doug Prince, Paul Caponigro, Arthur Lazar, and Gerry Della Rocca DeCandal.
 Bloch is well known in the history of photography for his comments to Stieglitz about Stieglitz’s photographs of clouds that he called equivalents; however, this article shows that Bloch himself was an avid and able amateur photographer for fifty years.
 Kirstein’s essay includes a number of photographs of Whitman and many illustrations of the photographs and paintings of Thomas Eakins, some of which show how he used photographs for his oils.
 Lipsey’s essay traces the relationship between Stieglitz and the eminent art historian Coomaraswamy, with interesting quotations from their correspondence. $25.